15jgme/15jgme/README.md

 - 👋 Hi, I’m @15jgme
 - 👀 I’m interested in robotics and autonomous systems
-- 🌱 I’m currently learning ROS, auto code-generation, data monitering dashboards
+- 🌱 I’m currently learning ROS, and embedded C++
-- 💞️ I’m looking to collaborate on rocket projects!🚀
+- 💞️ I’m looking to collaborate on robotics, estimation, or control projects!🚀
 - 📫 How to reach me https://twitter.com/jgme98

 <!---